zwave-js/node-zwave-js/packages/serial/api.md

     command: XModemMessageHeaders.ACK | XModemMessageHeaders.NAK | XModemMessageHeaders.CAN | XModemMessageHeaders.C;
 };

-// Warning: (ae-missing-release-tag) "BootloaderChunkType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "BootloaderChunkType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export enum BootloaderChunkType {